arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 * [XCode 4.5](https://go.microsoft.com/fwLink/p/?LinkID=266532)
 * An iOS 5.0 (or later version) capable device (device required to test push notifications)
 * iOS Developer Program membership
-* Windows Azure account that has the Windows Azure Mobile Services feature enabled
+* Microsoft Azure account that has the Microsoft Azure Mobile Services feature enabled

 	>**Note:** If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Windows Azure Free Trial](http://aka.ms/WATK-FreeTrial).
+For details, see [Microsoft Azure Free Trial](http://aka.ms/WATK-FreeTrial).

 ---